hello-robot/stretch_firmware/README.md

 <img src="./images/arduino-1.png" height="300" />

 Now close down and restart the IDE.
-You should now see the three Hello Robot board types available:
+Now under Tools/Board you should see the three Hello Robot board types available at the bottom of the list:

 <img src="./images/arduino-2.png"  height="400" />

-Next, install the Arduino SAMD Boards (32-bits Arm Cortex-M0+) package via the Boards Manager. **It is important to install version 1.6.x and not a newer version.**
+Next, install the Arduino SAMD Boards (32-bits Arm Cortex-M0+) package via the Boards Manager (Tools/Board/Boards Manager) . **It is important to install version 1.6.21 and not a newer version.**

 <img src="./images/arduino-3.png"  height="400" />